Sunbird-cQube/community/use/prerequisites-for-installation-process.md

 **OpenVPN - cQube server firewall configuration**

 * Port 9000 should be open from OpenVPN to the cQube server

+#### Reverse proxy rules (internal routing):
+The following ports have to be configured in the Nginix server with reverse proxy:

+- Port 4201 should be proxied to the '/'
+- Port 3001 should be proxied to the '/api'

+#### Nginx - cQube server firewall configuration

-* Port 4201 should be open from OpenVPN to the cQube server
+- Port 4201 should be open from Nginx to the cQube server
-* Port 3001 should be open from OpenVPN to the cQube server
+- Port 3001 should be open from Nginx to the cQube server

+#### Openvpn - cQube server firewall configuration

+- Port 80 should be open from openvpn to the Nginx